Samantha Bentley: Early life

 Bentley was born and raised in South London, England.
-She stripped while attending university, where she studied design, before working in pornography.
+She stripped whilst attending university, where she studied design, before working in pornography.

 Career

 Bentley started glamour modelling when she was around 18 or 19 years old and has appeared in Page 3 of The Sun.
 She decided to enter the adult film industry after an ex-boyfriend told her it would be "cool" if she were a porn star.
 She began by filming her own amateur videos, which are no longer in her possession.
 When she was 20 years old, she performed solo for a British tease website which posted her work under the name Samantha B, Samantha being her real first name.
 She initially wanted to use the stage name Pixie May, but a friend of hers suggested she use a name similar to the one from the tease site in order to make it easier for fans to find her.
 She initially worked for two years in girl/girl scenes only.
-She did her first scene, which was for 21Sextury, at the age of 22 in Budapest with a Czech female performer.
-Her first boy/girl scene was with Ian Tate for Harmony Films.
+She did her first scene, which was for 21Sextury, in 2011 at the age of 22 in Budapest with a Czech female performer.
+Her first boy/girl scene was with Ian Tate for Harmony Films in 2012.
 This was also her first anal sex scene.
 She was the Penthouse Pet of the Month for August 2015.